 4. Point Your Domain to Your New Host

-Now that you’ve recreated your site on a new host, you need to change your domain name to direct users to your new site location.
-Otherwise, your URL will send visitors to the old website.
+You've successfully recreated your website on a new host.
+But now, it's time to change your domain name to direct users to your new website location.
+Otherwise, you'll face difficulty because the URL will send visitors to your old website.

-Your host will give you at least two nameservers, which connect your domain name to the server where your content is hosted.
+Your host will give you at least two nameservers that connect your domain name to the server where your content is hosted.
 Most hosts provide these in an accessible place in your account.

 After acquiring your nameservers, log into your domain registrar and replace the nameservers of your old host with those from your new host.
 You’ll need to wait anywhere from a few hours to a couple of days for your domain to point to your new site for all users.